+Are you allergic to Propylene Glycol?
 If you are allergic to Propylene Glycol (PG) it doesn’t mean you can’t smoke e-cigarettes.
 E-liquids are available in just VG based (vegetable glycerin) and is available as an alternative to Propylene Glycol.
 VG also produces an odorless vapor although it is a bit thicker and sweeter than PG.
 VG also does not produce the same throat hit as the PG would and also doesn’t no carry the taste as well as the Propylene Glycol.

 WARNING: eCig Hellas makes no statements or claims that the electronic cigarette will cure a smoker’s addiction to nicotine, the e-liquids contained within this website as well as the electronic cigarettes devices serves the same purpose as a tobacco cigarette, delivering nicotine to the user.
 If you suffer from Nicotine Dependence Syndrome and have decided to take measures to quit smoking or to reduce the amount of cigarettes you smoke.
 We strongly recommend that you visit your local GP or Health care provider to discuss Nicotine Harm Reduction Therapy or a Nicotine Replacement Therapy.